phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Lidya in VC rewards 500 for shipment of alcohol (was 300).
 - Better reward for VC plow quest.
 - Algernon need rest after work.
-- Trappers in random encounters now sell pelts through standard barter dialog only, but with high discount.
 - Small changes which better integrate some content restored by RP.
 A few hooks for some content, a new scouting quest in Vault City, and adjustments to the Vault Village quest. (by Lujo)

 > MERCHANTS:
-- More crafting components (mainly junk) sold at general stores.
+- More crafting components sold at general stores.
 - Cash tender in Redding now offers cash from 1000 to 7000 depending on player's current level.
 - Changed some merchants stock to offer some new items and more ammo for purchase.